-This directory has two or three files in it:
+This directory has two files in it:

-- myid contains a single integer in human readable ASCII text that represents the server id. - initialize presence indicates lack of data tree is expected.
-Cleaned up once data tree is created. - snapshot.<zxid> holds the fuzzy snapshot of a data tree.
+- myid contains a single integer in human readable ASCII text that represents the server id. - snapshot.<zxid> holds the fuzzy snapshot of a data tree.

 Each ZooKeeper server has a unique id.
 This id is used in two places: the myid file and the configuration file.
 The myid file identifies the server that corresponds to the given data directory.
 The configuration file lists the contact information for each server identified by its server id.
 When a ZooKeeper server instance starts, it reads its id from the myid file and then, using that id, reads from the configuration file, looking up the port on which it should listen.